Fix: This Update is not Applicable to your Computer

 Select the Format as English

-Set the system locale as English
+Set the System Locale as English

-Run the Create a restore point
+Run Create a Restore Point

 Click on System Restore

-Select a recent restore point
+3. Select the most recent restore point and hit Next.

 ABOUT THE AUTHOR